Chart Color Schemes

 Berkeley faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.2%, significantly lower than NSW's average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 8.9%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.2%).
-Vocational credentials are prominent, with 38.2% of residents aged 15+ holding them, including advanced diplomas (8.5%) and certificates (29.7%).
+The area's university qualification rate is 13.2%, significantly lower than the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 8.9%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.2%).
+Trade and technical skills are prevalent, with 38.2% of residents aged 15+ holding vocational credentials – advanced diplomas (8.5%) and certificates (29.7%).

 Educational participation is high, with 28.8% of residents currently enrolled in formal education.
 This includes 10.8% in primary education, 8.4% in secondary education, and 3.4% pursuing tertiary education.